jarlefosen/letsencrypt-nginx-setup/README.md

 ## Tools and stuff

 I use the following setup on my Ubuntu server
-- [nginx](http://nginx.org/) - Static websites and proxy redirect
+- [nginx](http://nginx.org/) - Static websites and reverse proxy
 - [letsencrypt](https://github.com/letsencrypt/letsencrypt) - Request SSL certificates
-    - Requested with --webroot command to work alongside all applications
+    - Requested with --webroot command to work alongside all running applications
 - [cron](https://help.ubuntu.com/community/CronHowto) - Auto renew certificates every month or so

 ### Directoy setup

 **letsencrypt executable**

 I recommend that you link the `letsencrypt-auto` executable to `/bin/letsencrypt-auto` for easy access.
-Or at least add it to your `$PATH`.
+Or add it to your `$PATH`.

 **SSL certificate locations**